-If the Asset Condition Scores for each Element Category of existing facilities demonstrate that the Performance Requirements are lower than specified in Section 19.5.6, the Developer shall prepare and submit to the Independent Engineer and TxDOT for their review and comment a Work Plan for the existing facilities that demonstrates how the Performance Requirements for each Element will be fully met and maintained within 24 months after the baseline date of 90 days after each Operating Commencement Date with the exception of Elements 1.2, 1.3, 1.4, 1.5, 2.1, 3.1, 3.2, 3.3 and 3.5, which shall be fully met and maintained within 60 months of each NTP2.
+If the Asset Condition Scores for each Element Category of existing facilities demonstrate that the Performance Requirements are not being achieved, the Developer shall prepare and submit to the Independent Engineer and TxDOT for their review and comment a Work Plan for the existing facilities that demonstrates how the Performance Requirements for each Element will be fully met and maintained within 24 months after the baseline date of 90 days after each Operating Commencement Date with the exception of sub-elements 1.2, 1.3, 1.4, 1.5 and 2.1 which shall be fully met and maintained within 60 months of NTP2.
+In any event the Pavement Condition Score for sub-element 1.2 shall be no less than 50 and for sub-element 2.1, the free cross-sectional area shall not be less than 70%.
+In addition, all Category 1 Defects are to be corrected within the response times stated in the Performance Measurement Table regardless of minimum Asset Condition Score requirements.